en

 What weaknesses can they point out?
 What do you have to offer that the competition does not?

 "Consider taking a consultative rather than a commercial stance.
 More than ever, companies are looking for salespeople who offer solutions to their customers' problems.
-Few companies now take an aggressive, old-school sales approach," says Viktorien.
+Few companies now take an aggressive, old-school sales approach," says Stephanie.

 Do your research